 This leather tennis footwear was dubbed the Classic and was inspired by the three-piece toe design with five side bindings and metal D-ring eyelets of the ski cleat.
 These features proved to be useful during lateral movements while playing tennis.
 Since the introduction of the Classic, K-Swiss has evolved and expanded its product lineup with more and more merchandise.

 One of their many footwear offerings is the K-Swiss Court Pro II CMF, a low-top sneaker with a leather upper and classic K-Swiss aesthetic.
 The sneaker is available in a number of neutral colorway options which include White/Silver, Black/Gunmetal, White/Charcoal/White and White/Navy/White to cater to different styles and tastes.

-- Perforation holes are placed on the medial side of the shoe for enhanced breathability.
+- Perforation holes placed on the medial side of the shoe enhance breathability.